MSc Medical Biotechnology

 Courses comprise both theoretical knowledge and practical application of theory from experimental design to bioinformatic and statistical analysis of raw data and interpretation of results.
 The curriculum provides a cross-platform approach that enables students to acquire a unique and individualised expertise that appeal to a wide span of employers.
 Students train problem-solving skills, project management as well as professional communication.
 During the last term of the programme students work with a master degree project in a research setting at KTH, in industry or in a university or research institute anywhere in the world and acquire specialisation within a relevant topic.

 The programme curriculum is designed, taught and continuously updated by a team of internationally recognised researchers within the different subject areas, in collaboration with representatives from the private sector.
 The programme is given by the School of Engineering Sciences in Chemistry, Biotechnology and Health in Stockholm with access to facilities, infrastructure and instrument park available at at Solna Campus (Science for Life Laboratory) and KTH Campus in Stockholm (AlbaNova University Center).

 Find out what students from the programme think about their time at KTH.

-The School of Biotechnology conducts research in both fundamental and applied sciences with emphasis on medical aspects of human biology and development of technical application for medical care.
-Conducted research activities are multidisciplinary in nature bringing together technology, medicine and bioinformatics.
-Active researchers are internationally well recognised and conduct collaborative projects with leading international scientists as well as companies within the biotechnology private sector.
+The School of Engineering Sciences in Chemistry, Biotechnology and Health conducts research in both fundamental and applied sciences with an emphasis on the medical aspects of human biology and the development of technical applications for medical care.
+The research activities conducted are multidisciplinary in nature, bringing together technology, medicine and bioinformatics.
+Active researchers are internationally well recognised, and conduct collaborative projects with leading international scientists as well as companies within the biotechnology private sector.